 The disapproving Swami enjoined Shirdi Sai devotees to ensure their purification by fasting on Ekadashi day and bathing in the Ganges.
-He condemned the government minister Uma Bharti, alleging that she was not a true Rama bhakta after she spoke publicly in support of Sai Baba.
+He condemned the government minister Uma Bharti, alleging that she was not a true Rama bhakta after Bharti spoke publicly in support of Shirdi Sai.
 Swarupananda demanded an apology from Bharti, on the grounds that Shirdi Sai was a meat-eater and did not bathe in the Ganges.
-He also urged that Sai devotees should not worship Rama.
+He also urged that Shirdi Sai devotees should not worship Rama.

-In July 2014, a local court in Indore issued a summons to the Swami, requesting him to appear in court because of a complaint filed against him for making controversial statements.
+In July 2014, a law court at Indore issued a summons to the Swami, requesting him to appear before the judge, because of a complaint filed against him for making controversial statements.
 The Swami was able to postpone a legal confrontation for some time thereafter.
 He meanwhile urged the government to probe an alleged flow of foreign funding into the bank accounts of Sai devotees.
 Swarupanand insinuated that a foreign power was attempting, in this manner, to distort the sanatana dharma (true religion, i,e, Hinduism).
-There was no proof or confirmation for that contention.
+There was no proof or confirmation for that extremist theory.

 Many of the Nagas cultivated ascetic feats and Yogic practices.
 Nagas still display weapons, especially the trident (trishul), at religious festivals such as the famous Kumbh Mela.
 “The Akharas attribute their origin to the great Shankara, an attempt no doubt to gain more respect and credibility” (Hartsuiker 1993:33).

-Swami Swarupananda verbally attacked the Shirdi Sai Baba Trust, based in Shirdi, accusing this body of regarding Sai as superior to Hindu deities like Hanuman.
-In October 2015, the Hindustan Times reported that Swarupananda “also claimed that there were no followers of Sai Baba in the country,” a theme which contradicted facts.
+Swami Swarupananda verbally attacked the Shirdi Sai Baba Trust, based in Shirdi.
+He accused this body of regarding the Shirdi saint as superior to Hindu deities like Hanuman.
+In October 2015, the Hindustan Times reported that Swarupananda “also claimed that there were no followers of Sai Baba in the country,” a theme which blatantly contradicted facts.
 The critic is reported to have described visitors to Shirdi as “mean, selfish and only want their wishes to come true.”
 The Swami expressed his belief that Hanuman had instructed his followers to build a Hanuman temple near every Shirdi Sai temple, with the intention of driving “the spirit of Sai” out of India.

 Shirdi Sai devotees countered the opponent with legal petitions, emphasising his “deliberate intent to hurt religious sentiments.”
 As a consequence, in September 2015, Swami Swarupananda prudently tendered an apology for controversial statements he had made.
 He requested Madhya Pradesh High Court to dispose of a petition made against him.

 While staying in Bhopal during 2015, the Swami created a poster portraying Lord Hanuman attacking Shirdi Sai with a tree trunk.
-This pictorial gesture was considered by some Hindu observers to be extremist.
+This pictorial gesture was considered extremist by some Hindu observers.
 A disciple of Swarupananda was reported, on the media, as saying that the influence of Shirdi Sai would be driven out of India in the next three years by the grace of Hanuman.

-In April 2016, The Hindu reported reactions of Sai devotees to the orthodox critique.
+In April 2016, The Hindu reported reactions of Shirdi Sai devotees to the orthodox critique.
 Swarupananda had interpreted the temple worship of Shirdi Sai in terms of creating a drought in Maharashtra.
-Officials of the Shirdi Sai Baba Trust countered that the Shankaracharya appeared to be suffering from a feeling of insecurity, because so many devotees were visiting Shirdi, instead of going for the darshan of Swami Swarupananda.
+Officials of the Shirdi Sai Baba Trust countered that the Shankaracharya appeared to be suffering from a feeling of insecurity.
+This was because so many devotees were visiting Shirdi, instead of seeking the darshan of Swami Swarupananda.

-The depiction of Sai Baba, as a Muslim outsider to Hinduism, neglects due context of a very liberal attitude on the part of this faqir towards Hindus, and also to the members of other religions (Shepherd 2015).
+The depiction of Shirdi Sai Baba, as a Muslim outsider to Hinduism, neglects due context of a very liberal attitude on the part of this faqir towards Hindus, and also to the members of other religions (Shepherd 2015).
 Shirdi Sai was not a preacher or political agitator.
 He lacked any sectarian bias.
 In this respect, his eccentricities may be considered refreshing.
-Shirdi Sai has been described as a Sufi mystic (Warren 1999).
+Shirdi Sai is described by a Western scholar as a Sufi mystic (Warren 1999).
 However, he did not project any separatist attitude in his predominant encounters with Hindus.
 His origins are obscure.
 An influential theory of his Hindu birth at Pathri remains unconfirmed (Kher 2001:1-14).

-An account of Shirdi Sai’s devotional following, during the past century since his death, relays that the pilgrims to Shirdi are primarily Hindus, but also include Muslims, Sikhs, and Christians (McLain 2016).
+An account of Shirdi Sai’s devotional following, during the past century since his death, relays that the pilgrims to Shirdi are primarily Hindus, while also including Muslims, Sikhs, and Christians (McLain 2016).

-Very much neglected in the recent orthodox Hindu version of events is the instance of Upasani Maharaj (d.1941).
+Very much neglected, in Swarupananda’s version of events, is the instance of Upasani Maharaj (d.1941).
 This entity was a major disciple of Shirdi Sai, subsequently establishing an ashram at nearby Sakori.
-Upasani is still largely obscure in the abbreviated and distorted reports commonly known.
-A paradigmatic Hindu ascetic, and a learned shastri, he was completely unwesternised.
+The brahman saint Upasani is still largely obscure, as a consequence of abbreviated and distorted reports commonly known.
+A paradigmatic Hindu ascetic, he was completely unwesternised.

 During an evocative episode occurring at Benares in 1920, Upasani strongly defended Shirdi Sai, while in bold confrontation with an assembly of orthodox brahman priests and pundits.
 “He did not deny that Sai Baba was a Muslim, but maintained that the deceased saint was above religious distinctions, existing as much for brahmans as for Muslims” (Shepherd 2005:79).
 Upasani would not defer to the biases of that prestigious assembly, who were sustaining habitual religious discrimination against Muslims.

 Moving to more general matters, some Indian intellectuals have expressed concern at national trends.
 For instance, the British-Indian sculptor Sir Anish Kapoor referred to a recent development in which “dozens of Indian writers handed back their literary awards in protest, following communal violence against Muslims and attacks on intellectuals” (Anish Kapoor, India is being ruled by a Hindu Taliban, 2015).
-The “militant Hinduism” of the Indian government was here seen as being at risk of “marginalising other faiths” (ibid).
-This issue is controversial.
-Certainly, the population statistics in India comprise about 965 million Hindus and 170 million Muslims.
+The “militant Hinduism” of the nationalist Indian government, led by Narendra Modi, was here seen to be at risk of “marginalising other faiths” (ibid).
+The population statistics in India comprise about 965 million Hindus and 170 million Muslims.